Mitsubishi MELSEC

 ■ If you are not sure which version of the product you are currently using, please feel free to contact Mech-Mind Technical Support.

-Mech-MSR can communicate with external devices through Mitsubishi MELSEC.
+Mech-MSR supports communication with external devices through Mitsubishi MELSEC.
 Before you read the following content, make sure that the communication configuration has been completed in Mech-MSR.

 About Mitsubishi MELSEC

-Mitsubishi MC series PLCs exchange data with Mech-MSR through the MC protocol.
-In this communication mode, Mech-MSR acts as the client and the PLC acts as the server.
+Mitsubishi MC Series PLCs communicate with the Mech-MSR software through the MC protocol.
+Under this communication mode, Mech-MSR acts as the client, and the PLC acts as the server.

 Communication Workflow

-The workflow of Mitsubishi MELSEC communication is shown in the figure below.
+The process of Mitsubishi MELSEC communication is shown in the following figure.

-• See Input Signals and Output Signals to learn the meaning of each signal.
+• See Input Signals and Output Signals for the meaning of each signal.

 handshake-workflow